TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/JavaScript/Ajax/Presentation/Index.rst

 as "xhr.responseXML".

+.. _ajax-formats-json:

 JSON
 ~~~~

-The content is put through the service in
+The content is transformed to JSON using PHP's built-in functions
-"typo3/contrib/json/json.php" and is then available in JSON notation
+and is then available in JSON notation
 through the second parameter in the onComplete / onSuccess methods,
 and additionally in the "responseText" part of the transport object
 ("xhr.responseText").
 If it is set to "jsonbody", only the latter